ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 )
 ~~~

-Although all of the ECT attributes are optional, the Conceptual Message type implies certain attributes are mandatory.
+Although all of the EPT attributes are optional, the Conceptual Message type implies certain attributes are mandatory.
 See {{sec-ir-evidence}}, {{sec-ir-ref-val}}, and {{sec-ir-end-val}}.

 #### Internal Representation of Evidence {#sec-ir-evidence}

 An internal representation of attestation Evidence uses the `ae` relation.

-The `addition` is a list of ECTs with Evidence to be appraised.
+The `addition` is a list of EPTs with Evidence to be appraised.

 A Verifier may maintain multiple simultaneous sessions to different Attesters.
 Each Attester has a different ACS.
 The Verifier ensures the Evidence inputs are associated with the correct ACS.